Industrialist and Architect of the 1910 takeover of the Daimler Company by BSA

 Docker’s companies were heavily involved in both the run-up to, and the outbreak of the Great War.
 The Globe was xenophobic in its reporting and campaigning and was the wildest of all the London newspapers spreading spy-scares.
 The editor, Charles Palmer, under Docker’s guidance campaigned to remove Prince Louis of Battenberg (German Royal Family) from his post as First Lord of the Admiralty.
 Docker saw the War, not as a battle with the German military but as a battle for supremacy over the German Finance and Manufacturing industries.
 Docker pushed Steel-Maitland into supporting the 1914 Act with prohibited trading with the enemy, although he wanted this Act to cover existing contracts and not just new ones.

 In April 1914 he called a meeting of manufacturers and trade unionists at the Midland Hotel in Birmingham to discuss organising the munitions industry for the benefit of the country and emerged as chairman of the Executive Committee of the new ‘Birmingham Munitions Output Organisation.’
 Government mis-management of production of shells led to the Organisation pushing for the establishment of a Ministry of Munitions which was setup on 22 May.

-Docker groomed his son Bernard to succeed him in many of his business interests making sure he worked his way through MCWF including putting him in charge of tank manufacturing (for which he was later knighted – Sir Bernard) and putting him on the board in 1918 aged only 22.
-In 1929, the Company merged with the railway rolling stock business of Cammell Laird and the Company became Metropolitan-Cammell Carriage and Wagon Company Ltd, being part owned by Vickers and the Cammell Laird group.
+Docker groomed his son Bernard to succeed him in many of his business interests making sure he worked his way through MCWF including putting him in charge of tank manufacturing and putting him on the board in 1918, aged only 22.
+Docker used his power at the Midland Bank to appoint Bernard to the board in 1925.

 Postscript – Docker Brothers Paints